rnakato/Churros/docs/content/Spikein.rst

 Churros uses `DROMPAplus <https://drompaplus.readthedocs.io/>`_ internally, which has a command to generate a read distribution profile in the PDF format.
 You can use it to see the averaged read distribution for spike-in normalization.

+The command for DROMPAplus is as follows.
 See the `DROMPAplus manual <https://drompaplus.readthedocs.io/en/latest/content/drompa/Profile.html>`_ for details.

 .. code-block:: bash